-An employee must notify the employer of a need for a reasonable accommodation due to pregnancy or a pregnancy-related 4.
-A temporary transfer to a less stren- condition.
+An employee must notify the employer of a need for a reasonable accommodation due to pregnancy or a pregnancy-related condition.
 The request can be either verbal how the accommodation relate to essenor in writing.
 The employer must then engage in a timely, good faith, interactive